Welcome to today's edition of the Rush 24-7 podcast.

 This is their investment in defeat.

-So now rather than a a a they don't have the guts because their fear the public uh would think that they're not supporting the troops.
+So now, rather than they don't have the guts because their fear the public would think that they're not supporting the troops.

-So now they're gonna go around the backside, do an end run and a slow bleed by eliminating the number of troops available for rotation duty in Iraq, forcing the president to pull everybody out in uh in that manner.
+So now they're going to go around the backside to an end run and a slow bleed by eliminating the number of troops available for rotation duty in Iraq, forcing the president to pull everybody out in that manner.

-And they're gonna have a mil multimillion dollar TV ad campaign uh designed to support this in the midst of a surge, which is designed to rout the insurgency out of Baghdad and bring stability to it.
+And they're going to have a multi-million dollar TV ad campaign designed to support this in the midst of a surge, which is designed to rout the insurgency out of Baghdad and bring stability to it.

 Stay with us.